Russell Gilbert: Television

 Gilbert has appeared in several Australian TV comedies, first attracting notice as "Russ the Postie" on Network 10's The Comedy Company (1988–89).
 This role led him to a nine-year stint on the Nine Network's Hey Hey It's Saturday (1990–1999).
 Gilbert also played Kev the tow-truck driver in the sitcom Bingles (1992).
 In the late 1990s, he began starring in his own shows made at Nine, all of which were short-lived—even though they all rated well: The Russell Gilbert Show (1998), a sketch comedy show; Russell Gilbert Live (2000), a Saturday-evening variety show featuring celebrity interviews as well as live and sketch comedy; and Russell Gilbert Was Here!
 (2001), another sketch series.

 In 2003, Gilbert hosted the game show Bark-Off with Livinia Nixon.
 During the 2000s, Gilbert also made guest appearances on the cult Channel 31 Melbourne sketch comedy show The Shambles and the comedy program Thank God You're Here, and hosted Great Comedy Classics, a compilation of popular British sitcoms, including Some Mothers Do 'Ave 'Em and Are You Being Served? for the Seven Network.
 In May 2007, Gilbert appeared as one of the celebrity performers on the second season of Seven's celebrity reality singing competition It Takes Two.
 He also worked as a writer on the Network Ten sketch series The Wedge.

-In 1995 and 1996 Gilbert was nominated for a Logie for the Most Popular Comedy Personality for his work on Hey Hey It's Saturday.
+In 1995 and 1996, Gilbert was nominated for a Logie for the Most Popular Comedy Personality for his work on Hey Hey It's Saturday.

+In March 2023, a two-part best-of compilation from The Russell Gilbert Show was put on the air to help raise funds for Gilbert.